Gullbra/ThesisWorkBachelor/steganografy/readme.md

 <br/>

+## Sequential LSB Replacement Steganography

+Sequential LSB Replacement is the most fundamental and straightforward method of hiding data in the spatial domain of an image.
+It relies on modifying the least significant bit of every color channel in a fixed, predictable order.

+**Core Principle**

+The method capitalizes on the human eye's inability to detect minor changes in color intensity.
+By changing the LSB of a pixel value (a change of at most $\pm 1$ unit), the visual appearance of the image is preserved.

+* Path: Fixed and linear (left-to-right, top-to-bottom).

+* Vulnerability: This predictable path and direct replacement make the resulting stego-image highly vulnerable to sophisticated statistical steganalysis techniques.

+**Encoding**

+1. The secret message is first appended with a unique end marker (e.g., ###END###) to define its boundary.
+The entire string is then converted into a long stream of binary bits (8 bits per character).
+2. Loop through pixels from top-left
+3. LSB Replacement (Bitwise Operation): For each color channel, the following bitwise operation is performed to embed a single secret bit:
+    * Clearing: channel_val & 0xFE (where 0xFE is binary 11111110) resets the current LSB to zero.
+    * Setting: | secret_bit sets the LSB to the required secret bit (0 or 1).
+    * This sequence allows 3 bits of secret data to be embedded per pixel.

 ## Randomized LSB Embedding

 The key to randomized LSB is the use of a secret key (often a password or a number) to initialize a Pseudo-Random Number Generator (PRNG).